-Professor J. Bosscher (chairman) Assistant Professor Van Poolen
+Professor J. Bosscher (chairman) Assistant Professor L. Van Poolen

-Calvin College does not offer a degree program in engineering, but rather presents a basic preengineering program which, in conjuction with subsequent study in an accredited school of engineering, leads to a joint degree.
+CALVIN COLLEGE does not offer a degree program in engineering, but rather presents a basic preengineering program which, after subsequent study in an accredited school of engineering, can result in a bachelor's degree from each school attended.
 For details see pages 49 and 50.

-ENGINEERING COMMUNICATION AND CONCEPT DESIGN.
-F, one and a half courses.
+101 Engineering Communication AND CONCEPT DESIGN.
+F and S, one and a half courses.
 A study of (1) basic topics in engineering drawing to provide facility in the transmission of ideas through accepted graphical means.
 Areas covered include orthographic projection, freehand sketching, pictorial representation, auxiliary views, sections and conventions, basic dimensioning, and fasteners, culminating in the production of the working drawing; (2) selected techniques in graphical mathematics and data presentation including graphical algebra and calculus, the determination of empirical equations from experimental data, functional scales, and basic nomography; (3) basic graphical techniques for the solution of the spatial relationships involved in the solution of point, line, plane, and surface problems in three dimensions; (4) and involvement in the engineering design process at the concept level through the medium of lectures and assigned design projects.
 Staff.

-202 STATICS.
-S. Study of fundamental principles of mechanics and their application to the simpler problems of engineering.
-Vector algebra, forces, components, moments, couples, centroids, fluid statics, stress equilibrium, friction, moments of inertia, virtual work.
-Must be preceded or accompanied by Mathematics 112 and Physics 226 or, possibly, 222.
+202 Statics and Dynamics.
+F and S. Study of fundamental principles of mechanics and their application to the problems of engineering.
+Vector algebra, forces, moments, couples, stress equilibrium, friction, virtual work, kinematics of a particle, kinematics of a rigid body, dynamics of particles and rigid bodies, impulse, momentum, work and energy, vibrations.
+Must be preceded or accompanied by Mathematics 211 and Physics 225 or, possibly, 211.
 Staff.

 205 PRINCIPLES OF MATERIALS SCIENCE.
-F. An introductory course in the science of engineering materials.
+F and S. An introductory course in the science of engineering materials.
 Engineering properties are correlated with internal structures: atomic, crystal, micro, macro, and service environments: mechanical, electral, thermal, chemical, magnetic, and radiation.
-Prerequisite: Chemistry 104.
+Prerequisite: Chemistry 103.
 Staff.

 303 DYNAMICS.
 F. Motion of a particle, dynamics of moving bodies, Newton's Laws, simple harmonic motion, elementary vibration problems, balancing, pendulums, impulse and momentum, work and energy.
 Must be preceded or accompanied by Mathematics 212 and Physics 226 or, possibly, 222.
+Not to be offered after the fall term, 1970.
 Staff.

 305 MECHANICS OF MATERIALS.
-S. Application of principles of mechanics to solution of problems in stress and strain of engineering materials, including resistance to force, bending, torque, shear, eccentric load, deflection of beams, buckling of columns, compounding of simple stresses, introduction to theories of failure and energy methods.
+F. Application of principles of mechanics to solution of problems in stress and strain of engineering materials, including resistance to force, bending, torque, shear, eccentric load, deflection of beams, buckling of columns, compounding of simple stresses, introduction to theories of failure and energy methods.
 Prerequisite.
 202. Staff.